CyRide

-CyRide is a partnership between Iowa State University, the ISU Student Government, and Ames, Iowa.
-CyRide provides public transportation to the community throughout the city of Ames.
-The word CyRide is a portmanteau of two words: Cy (which is the mascot of the Iowa State Cyclones) and the word ride.
-In January 2012, CyRide was recognized "as the nation’s small urban transit system with the highest number of rides per capita" at 106 rides per capita.
+CyRide is the public transit operator in Ames, Iowa, serving Iowa State University.
+CyRide services are operated by the city of Ames in partnership with the university, serving the university community and the general public.
+CyRide's namesake is Cy the Cardinal, the mascot of the Iowa State Cyclones athletic teams.

+In 2024, CyRide provided over 4.7 million rides, making it the most-used public transit system in the state of Iowa.
+Additionally, CyRide consistently ranks as one of the most productive transit agencies in the United States, as measured by annual passenger trips per resident in its service area.

+CyRide was founded in 1976 as a department of the city of Ames.
+Service to the Iowa State University campus began in 1979, and the Ames Transit Agency was established in 1981 as a permanent governing body for the service.
+Fares were made free for Iowa State University students in 2002.
+CyRide services are funded by Iowa State University student fees and local, state, and federal tax funds.

 History

 From the 1860s until the early 1890 college students were taxied to and from campus by a horse-drawn carriage that was operated by brothers, Nichols and Maxwell Livery.
 The town committee published a report on November 1, 1890 stating that there would be a benefit to create a railroad to replace the current system.

-On July 4, 1892, the rail line, named the dinkey (given by the size of the engine) departed from its barn on the east end of 5th street, for its first 2 mi trip to the Iowa State University campus.
-The dinkey ran on 30 lb/yd (15 kg/m) rail; that is small compared to the 136 lb/yd (67 kg/m) rail that is used today.
-The dinkey had three passenger cars that were often at maximum capacity because of the growing population of the city.
+On July 4, 1892, the rail line, named the Dinkey (in reference to the size of the engine) departed from its barn on the East end of 5th Street, for its first 2 mi trip to the Iowa State University campus.
+The Dinkey ran on 30 lb/yd (15 kg/m) rail; that is small compared to the 136 lb/yd (67 kg/m) rail that is used today.
+The Dinkey had three passenger cars that were often at maximum capacity because of the growing population of the city.

-In 1929, the dinkey was replaced by a bus system that transported passengers to and from the Iowa State University.
+In 1929, the Dinkey was replaced by a bus system that transported passengers to and from the Iowa State University.
 In 1976 all operating buses were combined and CyRide was started as a city department.

-In 1981 Bob Bourne was the director of CyRide.
+In 1981 Bob Bourne was hired as the director of CyRide.
 He brought CyRide from a 12 bus, 3 route system to a 65 bus, 11 route system in his 25 years of employment at CyRide.

+CyRide has considered a "fare-free" system for all Ames residents.
+In 2008, CyRide received 270,000 dollars from paid fares, a small part of the annual revenue.
+This option was not pursued; fares are collected in 2023.
+Operating revenues are from many sources, the most significant being the Government of the Student Body of Iowa State University and the university itself.
+Other sources include the city of Ames and Iowa DOT, and the Federal Transit Administration (FTA).
+Fares are a small share of total annual revenues, about 2%, and continue to be collected.